chocolatey/choco-wiki/Installation.md

 ## Non-Administrative Install

 1. You must choose a different location than the default.
 The default is a more secure location that only administrators can write to.
-1. Follow that with the command line / powershell methods of installation.
+1. Follow that with the command line / PowerShell methods of installation.

 ## Command Line
-This really is the easiest method because it requires no configuration of powershell prior to executing it.
+This really is the easiest method because it requires no configuration of PowerShell prior to executing it.
 Open a command line, paste the following and press &lt;Enter&gt;:

 ```cmd
 @powershell -NoProfile -ExecutionPolicy unrestricted -Command "(iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))) >$null 2>&1" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin
 ```

 ## PowerShell
 This is the second-most easy method.
-Open a powershell command line and paste in the following and press &lt;Enter&gt;:
+Open a PowerShell command line and paste in the following and press &lt;Enter&gt;:

 ```powershell
 (iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1')))>$null 2>&1